 Introduction To Cosmography

-This book was recorded in 1507 in the Alsace region and contains the first written use of the word America.
+Recorded in 1507 in the Alsace region, the Introduction to Cosmography contains the first written use of the word America.
 The writer(s) of this book are responsible for naming the new lands, America.
 There is an original copy in the Smithsonian.
 Who’d have thought I’d go all the way to France to learn about this?

 Riquewihr Accommodation